catie-aq/blog-vaniila/_i18n/en/_posts/2023-06-27-Question_answering.md

 </table>

 <p style="text-align:justify;">
-With an equivalent number of parameters, the Etalab model appears to perform best on the F1 score for SQuAD 1.0 datasets type.
-On the exact_match metric, QAmemBERT produces better results.
-Its advantage is that it is capable of handling SQuAD 2.0 datasets type, contrary to the Etalab model. <br>
+With an equivalent number of parameters, the Etalab model seems to outperform others on the F1 score for SQuAD 1.0 datasets type.
+On the exact match metric, QAmemBERT produces better results.
+An advantage of QAmemBERT is its ability to handle SQuAD 2.0 datasets, which the Etalab model cannot. <br>
-The QAmemBERT-large model achieves the best results whatever the test dataset considered.
+The QAmemBERT-large model achieves the best results regardless of the specific dataset considered.
 </p>
 <br><br>

 # Examples of use
-When the answer is contained in the context: <br>
+When the answer is present in the context: <br>
 ```
 from transformers import pipeline
 qa = pipeline('question-answering', model='CATIE-AQ/QAmembert', tokenizer='CATIE-AQ/QAmembert')